wwt/SwiftCurrent/STYLEGUIDE.md

 ## Guiding Tenets

-* The [official swift API design guidelines](https://swift.org/documentation/api-design-guidelines/) are all unilaterally accepted for any public API and generally have good information for private or internal APIs.
+* The [official Swift API design guidelines](https://swift.org/documentation/api-design-guidelines/) are all unilaterally accepted for any public API and generally have good information for private or internal APIs.
 If you are not making a public API we do not require the same level of documentation, but the naming conventions and general design guidelines are still great and should be adhered to.
 * These rules should not fight Xcode's <kbd>^</kbd> + <kbd>I</kbd> indentation behavior.
 * We strive to make rules lintable:
   * If a rule changes the format of the code, it needs to be able to be reformatted automatically using [SwiftLint](https://github.com/realm/SwiftLint).